OneSparse/OneSparse/README.md

 * Generalize matrix type
 * polymorphic matrix_agg support all types
 * overload all the operators
+* parallel aggregates of subgraphs with final merging
 * everything above but for vectors

 UNKNOWNS:

 * operation descriptors, how to mask, invert, clear destination?
 * storage options?
 CRS?
 CCS?
+Tim Davis recommends just storing extracted tuples for now